Our monthly quick-read round up of digital marketing news and information you may have missed out on, from September 2018.

 Jon Kaplan of Pinterest recently announced a 250m MAU’s (Monthly Active Users) milestone.
 They also claimed a 75% increase in the number of “pins” from last year, which translates to 175 billion pins!
 That is some serious growth.

-If you have a visual aspect to your brand, you need to add Pinterest to your digital marketing.
+If your brand has a visual aspect, you need to add Pinterest to your digital marketing.
 You’re probably already using Instagram.
 Have you thought about repurposing that imagery on Pinterest?
 Maybe you can add a Pinterest-sized image to your product pages or blogs.

 You can set up a business account here.
 There’s a website authentication process if you want to advertise.